sithmel/Do-androids-dream-of-electric-duck/README.md

 ```
 Note: This piece of code returns a sequence of numbers from 0 to 9
 This sequence can't be expressed by an array (although it can be saved in one).

-We are not interested in accessing items of the sequence, in this case we are interested of the different values that "i" has over time
+We are interested of the different values that "i" has over time
 ---
 ### Infinite sequence
 ```js